Homemade Sweet Potato Gnocchi

 How to make Sweet Potato Gnocchi

-- Cut the dough into individual pieces strips about a 1/2 inch thick and gently roll out into ropes, continue adding a bit more flour as needed to the surface to prevent sticking.
+1. Gently roll out into ropes, and continue adding a bit more flour as needed to the surface to prevent sticking.

-- Freeze the gnocchi on a heavily floured baking sheet.
+1. Freeze the gnocchi on a heavily floured baking sheet.
 Once they have frozen, shake the excess flour off in a strainer.
+Then cook according to the directions below.

 SUBSTITUTIONS FOR GNOCCHI